-Child Life Specialists are the voice for patients while they are in the hospital.
-They communicate patients' individual and developmental needs, coping styles and other assessments to staff and family members.
+Child Life Specialists are the voice for children while they are in the hospital.
+They communicate patients’ individual needs to the entire care team while also honoring family wishes.

-The hospitalization of a patient can be unexpected, traumatic and sometimes frightening for family members.
-In addition to providing psychosocial and developmental support to patients, the Child Life Specialists also help siblings of various ages understand and cope with the hospitalization of a family member.
+A child being in the hospital can be unexpected, traumatic and sometimes frightening for their siblings.
+In addition to providing psychosocial support to children in the hospital, our Child Life Specialists also help siblings of all ages understand and cope with everything that is happening around them.

-Medical play encourages patients to express fears, discuss misconceptions and gain a sense of control and understanding about what is happening to their bodies.
-Through medical play with dolls and medical equipment, a Child Life Specialist can alleviate some of the stress and anxiety that patients may experience.
+Medical play is a technique that encourages children to express fears, discuss misconceptions and gain a sense of control over what is happening to their bodies.
+Using lifelike dolls and equipment, our Child Life Specialists help alleviate some of the stress and anxiety that patients may experience.

-Child Life Specialists provide activities and opportunities for patients to gain a sense of control over their hospital experience.
-The activities facilitate self-expression, learning, continued growth and development.
+Play is an important part of the healing process at SSM Health Cardinal Glennon.
+Our Child Life Specialists provide numerous opportunities for children to gain a sense of control over their hospital experience through play.
+These interventions facilitate self-expression, learning, continued growth and development.